Clara Street Gallery

 Exhibition Dates: 2 – 16 May

-Modern Interaction is a collaborative celebration of form, friendship, and the enduring influence of Mid-Century Modernism.
-Featuring the works of sculptors Nicky McGinn and Margaret Fitzgerald, this exhibition at the Clara Street Gallery explores the dialogue between two artists who have shared ideas and inspiration for over 30 years.
+Modern Interaction was a collaborative celebration of form, friendship, and the enduring influence of Mid-Century Modernism.
+Featuring the works of sculptors Nicky McGinn and Margaret Fitzgerald, this exhibition at the Clara Street Gallery explored the dialogue between two artists who have shared ideas and inspiration for over 30 years.

 Both artists are long-term members of the prestigious Tom Bass Sculpture Studio School community.
 Their work reflects a deep immersion in the tactile, meditative process of carving and turning raw stone and metal into three-dimensional objects that capture inner peace and modernist elegance.